Sivome/Sivome.github.io/about.md

 If you're interested to know more, refer to my [CV](/cv) or go through the [blog posts](/).

-** All opinions expressed in this blog are of my own and do not represent my employer **
+**_All opinions expressed in this blog are of my own and do not represent the 3rd party contractors_**